Influence of Fermionic Dark Matter on the Structural and Tidal Properties of Neutron Stars: Theoretical Formalism

-\subsection{The tidal deformability and tidal Love number}
+Given the fixed central pressure values $p_{c,\mathrm{DM}}$ and $p_{c,\mathrm{BM}}$, and with the initial masses $M_{\mathrm{DM}}(r=0) = M_{\mathrm{BM}}(r=0) = 0$, we solved the system of equations (Eqs.~\eqref{eq:first}--\eqref{eq:four}) via numerical integration.
+The integration was terminated at the radial coordinate where the pressure of one of the components becomes zero.
+This specifies either the DM core radius, $R_{D}$, or the BM core radius, $R_{B}$.
+Now in the two-fluid framework, the boundary conditions at the star's surface are defined separately for each component:

+The BM pressure, $p_{BM}$, drops to zero at the visible surface of the NS, that is, at $r = R_B$, while the DM pressure, $p_{DM}$, becomes zero at the DM radius $R_D$.
+Consequently, in scenarios (i) and (ii) (see Introduction section), for which DM resides inside the NS ($R_{B} \geq R_{D}$), the numerical integration is extended to the radius where the BM pressure drops to zero, $p_{BM}(r=R_{B}) = 0$, defining the visible stellar surface.
+The total gravitational mass is then defined as

+In the case of a NS embedded within an extended DM halo (scenario (iii) in Introduction section), characterized by $R_D > R_B$ and vanishing baryonic pressure beyond $r\geq R_B$, the total gravitational mass is calculated by replacing the upper limit of integration in Eq.(~\ref{eq:five}) with the DM radius $R_D$.
+Consequently,

+where $M_{BM}(R_B)$ and $M_{DM}(R_D)$ are the integrated BM and DM mass contributions, respectively.
+The observable radius of the star, however, is still $R_B$, as the baryonic surface is electromagnetically visible, whereas the DM halo radius $R_D$ is not directly detectable with current methods.
+An important point is that, in the DM core configuration ($R_B \geq R_D$), the total pressure, defined as $p(r)=p_{BM}(r)+p_{DM}(r)$, drops to zero at the outermost surface of the star (i.e., $p(r=R_B=R)=0$ in this configuration), where $R$ represents the total, or outer, stellar radius.
+In contrast, for the DM halo configuration ($R_D > R_B$), the total pressure likewise vanishes at the outer boundary (i.e., $p(r=R_D=R)=0$ in the DM halo case), but it remains finite at the visible surface $r=R_B$ (that is, $p(r=R_B)\neq 0$ in the DM halo configuration).
+Another key parameter in our analysis is the DM mass fraction, $f$, which quantifies the proportion of DM within a DANS.
+It is defined as

+where $M_{DM}(R_{D})$ is the total DM mass enclosed within its radius $R_D$, and $M_T$ is the total gravitational mass of the DANS.

+\subsection{\textbf{The Tidal Deformability and Tidal Love Number}}

-The newest addition to astrophysical methods for probing properties of neutron stars focuses on examining their response to the tides.
-The external perturbing tidal gravitational field produced by its own companion star distorts the shape of the neutron star.
-This change in shape is measured by a parameter known as tidal deformability $\lambda_{tid}$.Mathematically it can be written as the ratio of the induced quadrupole moment tensor $(Q_{ij})$ to the external perturbing field tensor $(\epsilon_{ij})$ that generates the perturbation.
+The newest addition to astrophysical methods for probing properties of NSs focuses on examining their response to the tides.
+The external perturbing tidal gravitational field produced by its own companion star distorts the shape of the NS.
+This change in shape is measured by a parameter known as tidal deformability $\lambda$.Mathematically it can be written as the ratio of the induced quadrupole moment tensor $(Q_{ij})$ to the external perturbing field tensor $(\epsilon_{ij})$ that generates the perturbation.

 For a non-rotating star, the determination of tidal deformability is given in many articles\citep{hinderer2008tidal,damour2009relativistic,postnikov2010tidal}.
-We outline the primary equations here and recommend Refs. $[33–35]$ for additional information.
 The expression of the tidal love number can be written as follows: